 Dogs with the condition are known to tilt their heads to one side and may appear to walk around in a confused or disorientated state.
 Cats can show dilation of the eyes and neck weakness leading to head bobbing.
 Deterioration of brain function can quickly lead to paralysis, seizures and a fatal outcome.

-A special interest group of the AVA has written to all major pet food manufacturers in Australia to ask for detailed comment on the correct labelling for preservatives and additives in all pet food.
+An interest group of the AVA has written to all major pet food manufacturers in Australia to ask for detailed comment on the correct labelling for preservatives and additives in all pet food.

 The preservatives that can cause thiamine deficiency in animals are: